Zij-IT/lamb/lamb-book/src/values.md

 ---

-`nil` is the simplist value in Lamb as it is both a type, as well as a value. `nil` is the default value of a block that did not end with an expression, or a function that doesn't explicitly return a value.
+`nil` is the simplest value in Lamb as it is both a type, as well as a value. `nil` is the default value of a block that did not end with an expression, or a function that doesn't explicitly return a value.
 It's similar to `void` from C except that it is also a value.

 ```
 assert_eq(nil, {});